What DNSSEC is

 Then you would have to re-sign the zone every time any record within it changed.

 Further, it was originally recommended (although not as strenuously now), that one rollover their keys every so often, like monthly or annually.
 The problem here is that key rollovers are non-trivial.
-You have to take in account that some resolvers may have the old key cached while receiving fresh data signed with the new keys.
+You have to take into account that some resolvers may have the old key cached while receiving fresh data signed with the new keys.
 If you screwed up a key rollover, your zone would go dark to DNSSEC enabled resolvers.

 This has happened so often that there is even a website which tracks major outages (like entire TLDs) that have gone offline because of botched key rollovers.